 Less than two years after she left prison, Rose marries Napoleon.
 Napoleon does not like the name Rose.
-From nowon Hortense's mum is known as Josephine de Beauharnais, the name that became famous all over the word.
-This marriage of Napoleon and Josephine mostly dictates the rest of Hortense’s life.
+From now on Hortense's mum is known as Josephine de Beauharnais, the name that became famous all over the world.
+This marriage of Napoleon and Josephine dictates the rest of Hortense’s life.
 Napoleon's star rises, and he will not allow his family to stay behind.

 In 1794 Hortense is admitted to the boarding school of Mme Campan, a former lady in waiting to Marie Antoinette.
-She survived the revolution by hiding in the countryside.
+Mme Campan survived the revolution by hiding in the countryside.
 To provide for herself she started a boarding school for the daughters of the former aristocracy.
-Although Rose, just out of prison, can not afford to pay the full school fee, Mme Campan is charmed by Hortense and admits her anyway.
+Rose, just out of prison, cannot afford to pay the full school fee.
+After meeting Hortense Mme Campan is so charmed by her that she admits her anyway.
 They become friends for life.

 The Bonaparte clan disapproves of Napoleon's marriage with the older and divorced Josephine.
 Hortense and Eugene are always very treated badly by them.

 Napoleon himself is very fond of his stepchildren though.
-He finds them much more behaved, obediant and loyal than his own siblings.
-This of course causes envy with the Bonaparte’s.
-No surprise that Hortense never enjoys the family diners and meetings at court, and rather stays in her own little world, making and composing music, learning and reading.
+He finds them much more behaved, obedient and loyal than his own siblings.
+This obviously causes envy with the Bonaparte’s.
+So it is no surprise that Hortense never enjoys the family diners and meetings at court.
+She rather stays in her own little world, making and composing music, learning and reading.

-The couple get married and settle in the Rue Cerutti (nowadays Rue Laffitte) in Paris.
-Here the first two children are born, Napoleon Karel in 1802 and Napoleon Lodewijk in 1804.
-In this same year Napoleon and Josephine become the emperor and empress of France.
+The couple gets married and settle in the Rue Cerutti (nowadays Rue Laffitte) in Paris.
+Here the first two children are born, Napoléon Charles in 1802 and Napoléon Louis in 1804.
+In this same year, Napoleon and Josephine become the emperor and empress of France.
 Napoleon rearranged his pawns on his European playing field.
-Louis Napoléon is crowned king of Holland in 1806, and of course Hortense and the children follow him to the small country in the North.
+Louis Napoléon is crowned king of Holland in 1806, and Hortense and the children follow him to the small country in the North.